This was MADRID31 "Contemporary Phantasmagorias" 2023

 La Alcalá 31 Hall One more year, Madrid31 hosts a program of continuous artistic and visual training that is articulated through conferences and workshops with the aim of completing those aspects that are not specifically included in the academic programs linked to the arts and visual culture.

-In this edition, under the title "Contemporary Phantasmagories", we will travel on the shore of the invisible to situate ourselves at a level of symbolic reasoning that forces us to see and understand from the shadow of the immaterial.
-A tour that invites us to enter dark terrain to reflect on phantasmagoria today, its influence, representation and forms in contemporary art.
-Starting in the XNUMXth century, we are going to discover a series of suggestive stories and experiences that allow us to reflect on absence and shadow, immaterial bodies and the resonance of the intangible as an impulse for artistic creation.
+In the 2023 edition, under the title "Contemporary Phantasmagoria," we journey along the shores of the invisible to situate ourselves at a level of symbolic reasoning that forces us to see and understand from the shadow of the immaterial.
+A journey that invites us to delve into dark terrain to reflect on phantasmagoria today, its influence, representation, and forms in contemporary art.
+Starting from the XNUMXth century, we discover a series of suggestive stories and experiences that allow us to reflect on absence and shadow, immaterial bodies, and the resonance of the intangible as an impulse for artistic creation.

-The echo, levitate, the shadow, dreams, the hidden, the immaterial and the absence are the themes that have been suggested to each of the invited artists, and whose works and research are linked to these concepts.
-In the conferences and workshops we will claim and resort to a poetic thought in which individual stories, the experimental and stylistic diversity allow us to challenge the concept we have of the physical world.
+Echo, levitation, shadow, dreams, the occult, the immaterial, and absence are the themes suggested to each of the invited artists, whose work and research are linked to these concepts.
+In the lectures and workshops, we champion and resort to a poetic approach in which individual narratives, experimental work, and stylistic diversity allow us to challenge our understanding of the physical world.

-All the workshops begin with a conference open to the general public in the auditorium of Sala Alcalá 31 of the Community of Madrid, and continue with two days of workshops, which will take place in the spaces of the Círculo de Bellas Artes in the morning (and for which it is necessary to book in advance).
+All workshops began with a lecture open to the general public in the auditorium of the Sala Alcalá 31 of the Community of Madrid, and continued with two days of workshops, which took place at the Círculo de Bellas Artes in the morning (and for which advance reservations were required).

 -